Ph.D. in Architecture

 - Advising

-Berkeley’s Ph.D. program in architecture is interdisciplinary in outlook, reaching into the various disciplines related to architecture and incorporating substantial knowledge from outside fields.
+Berkeley’s PhD program in architecture is interdisciplinary in outlook, reaching into the various disciplines related to architecture and incorporating substantial knowledge from outside fields.
 Students admitted to this program carry out a program of advanced study and research, both on the basis of formal class work and of individual investigation.
 Work centers on three related fields of study, the major field (the basis for the dissertation), and one-to-two minor fields, at least one of which must be from a discipline outside architecture.

 Fields of Study

-Course work is individually developed through consultation with an academic adviser.
+Major fields outside these fields or combinations thereof may also be proposed at the time of admission.
+Coursework is individually developed through consultation with an academic adviser.
 Outside fields of study may take advantage of the University’s varied resources.
 Recent graduates have completed outside fields in anthropology, art history, business administration, city and regional planning, computer science, various engineering fields, psychology, women’s studies, geography and sociology.

 Faculty

-The following are members of the Ph.D faculty, broken into one of two offered areas of study.
+The following are members of the PhD faculty, broken into one of two offered areas of study.
 Please also review the current list of all faculty in the Architecture Department for other faculty and specialities.
 A sampling of faculty research is described on the faculty research projects page.

 Building Science, Technology and Sustainability